cda-tum/mmft-iso-designer/README.md

+This is the version used for the ISVLSI24 paper.

 # MMFT ISO Designer

 The MMFT ISO Designer is a tool that validates and generates microfluidic chip designs following the ISO 22916 standard.
 It is developed as part of the [Munich Microfluidics Toolkit (MMFT)](https://www.cda.cit.tum.de/research/microfluidics/munich-microfluidics-toolkit/) by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the Technical University of Munich.
 Currently, it is able to place and route basic modules and channels while validating a number of geometric constraints.
 For more details, please check out the relevant research paper: